 Sprint!
 Run, Cycle, Jump, Skip, Push - Do it at Maximum Intensity for Short Bursts

 Why is this the case?
 Why do the marathon runners have such lower Test levels than the sprinters?
 A lot of it is to do with cortisol.
 We know how cortisol levels have a massive impact on testosterone.
-Well the downside of long steady state cardio is higher cortisol – you are stressing the body for a long time.
+Well, the downside of long steady state cardio is higher cortisol – you are stressing the body for a long time.

-Whereas the sprinters (with adequate rest) are only performing brief (yet very intensive) spikes in cortisol, and allowing the body plenty of time to recover.
+Whereas the sprinters (with adequate rest) are only performing brief (yet very intensive) spikes in cortisol and allowing the body plenty of time to recover.
 If you do start undertaking a sprint interval program, be careful not to overdo it.

 Start small.
-1 or 2 sessions per week is more than enough to reap the rewards.
+1 or 2 sessions per week are more than enough to reap the rewards.
 You must ensure you allow the body plenty of time to recover from the intense workout.
 For more on this topic, be sure to read - Why You Need To Do Less To Lose Fat

 Soy is everywhere.
 So many foods contain soy or soy derivatives.
-Soy contains phytoestrogens (plant estrogens) that have similar affects to estrogen in the body.
+Soy contains phytoestrogens (plant estrogens) that have similar effects to estrogen in the body.
 A lot of people consume soy unaware of its hidden dangers.

-There have been numerous animal studies showing soy consumption in early life and its negative affect on testicular size (37), lower testosterone (38), and decreased testicular expression of steroid hormone receptors (39).
+There have been numerous animal studies showing soy consumption in early life and its negative effect on testicular size (37), lower testosterone (38), and decreased testicular expression of steroid hormone receptors (39).
 Though it should be noted that there are some inconsistencies across studies.

-There are studies that show Soy consumption in humans leads to lower sperm count, but unfortunately they did not look at testosterone levels in the study (40).
+There are studies that show Soy consumption in humans leads to lower sperm count, but unfortunately, they did not look at testosterone levels in the study (40).
 This (41) particular study compared the estrogen production of men drinking soy protein to those drinking whey.
-After two weeks they found the estradiol levels were equal, however soy drinkers had LOWER Testosterone levels and HIGHER cortisol levels (both bad).
+After two weeks they found the estradiol levels were equal, however, soy drinkers had LOWER Testosterone levels and HIGHER cortisol levels (both bad).

-And we have an n=1 study where a 19 year old boy consumed large dose of soy for a year.
+And we have an n=1 study where a 19 year old boy consumed a large dose of soy for a year.
 He lost his libido and had ED problems along with lower Testosterone levels (which returned to normal after a year of ditching the soy intake) (44).
 Though it needs to be remembered this had a study size of one!

 The final two studies looked directly at soy vs testosterone levels.
-The first looked at introducing consumption of soya flour on testosterone levels.
+The first looked at introducing consumption of soy flour on testosterone levels.
 They found that those who ate the Soy flour lowered their T levels during the study (43).
 And the second study looked at the consumption of soy protein isolates (powder) in healthy men.
 They found that testosterone levels decreased upon consumption of soy powder (45).

-In summary it’s important to know that this topic is still hotly debated, and there are a lot of inconsistencies in the data.
-We do know that soy contains phytoestrogens and does seem to have a lot of affects on the body, including some studies that show decreased Testosterone levels.
+In summary, it’s important to know that this topic is still hotly debated, and there are a lot of inconsistencies in the data.
+We do know that soy contains phytoestrogens and does seem to have a lot of effects on the body, including some studies that show decreased Testosterone levels.
 For that reason (and the fact that it tastes like ass) I avoid it, and I recommend you also avoid it (in particular soy isolates!) if you’re seeking higher testosterone.